Creative arts marketing specialists

 Tayla cites the promotional partnership of the musical Chicago with Myer and Voodoo as a prime example of a challenging, rewarding and successful campaign in her three years at ACMN.
 “The performing arts drives us to open our minds to new ideas, to ask questions and to learn; it forces us to think and to feel,” insists Tayla.
 “Our industry is as fun as it is challenging.
 Every day is a new adventure”.

-Having spent eight years in the entertainment industry, Francesca has developed outstanding creative production skills.
+Having spent eight years in the entertainment industry, Francesca has developed outstanding creative production skills at ACMN in the past five years.

 With a love of theatre from the age of three, Francesca takes pride in having learnt on the job about the production side of the business, her growth and assurance in firm evidence in more than 25 filming projects.